Breath! So essential yet sometimes so overlooked.

 - Do 10+ of these breathing breeze breaths and feel how you become more relaxed as you listen to the sound and sensation of your breathing.

-Tip III: Just like the Buteyko, the goal isn’t to suffocate yourself but to ease and slow down the breathing, through conscious manipulation of the breath.
-If an mild hunger arises that is fine, but nothing more than that is my recommendation.
+- Tip III: Just like the Buteyko, the goal isn’t to suffocate yourself but to ease and slow down the breathing, through conscious manipulation of the breath.
+If a mild “air hunger” arises that is fine, but nothing more than that is my recommendation.

 These are the three breathing techniques which I personally have used extensively for helping my overall health and strengthening my body-mind connection.